 Many companies which go on to substantial success are passed on by investors, often multiple times.
 This isn’t necessarily a reflection on the company or founders–YC explains that constraints in the number of startups they can help per batch mean that, for startups which are near the bubble, the reason for non-acceptance is likely to be something in another group’s application which made them just marginally better to include in the class.

 If your pitch doesn’t succeed this time, that’s totally fine.
 Continue executing on the plan for your business.
-You will have other chances to pitch investors, including the current target, just like there are always more prospective customers or employees available.
+You will have other chances to pitch investors, just like there are always more prospective customers or employees available.
+You might even close funding from the same investor!
+Half of YC companies in a recent class had at least one founder who had applied unsuccessfully to YC before.

 Don’t give up.
 This will not be the hardest moment in your company’s life; dust yourself off and try again.
 Improve yourself, your company, and your pitch for the next opportunity.